Workshop & Webinar Leaders

 Our leaders are not only experts in what they teach, most are also practicing artists.
-In fact, many are Creative Capital grantees.
+In fact, many are Creative Capital awardees.
 Leaders introduce concepts and practical tools, then share their own real world experiences.
 This approach helps inspire and motivate participants to see the value and potential of using the tools for themselves.
 It also sets the stage for participants to engage in peer learning and resource sharing with each other and in the local community.

-Jackie Battenfield, Promoting Your Work Team Leader
+Jackie Battenfield, leads the Promoting Your Work Team of the Core Skills Workshop

 Ellen Bruno is an award-winning documentary filmmaker based in San Francisco.
 Drawing from her background in international relief work, Bruno’s films focus on issues at the forefront of human rights, including sex trafficking in Burma, Tibetan political prisoners, the social alienation of people with leprosy and genocide in Cambodia.
 Her films include House of the Spirit, Requiem, Sacrifice, Blessed, Satya: A Prayer for the Enemy, Leper and Sky Burial.
 Bruno studied film at Stanford University.
 She is a recipient of Guggenheim and Rockefeller Fellowships, a Goldie Award for Outstanding Artist, an Alpert Award for the Arts, an Anonymous Was A Woman Award for the Arts and was an Artist-in-Residence at the Yerba Buena Center for the Arts.
 Bruno serves on the boards of the Buddhist Film Festival, the Pacific Pioneer Fund and EthicalTraveler.org.
 Learn more about Ellen's work at brunofilms.com.